Size: 16 x 14 x 13.5 inches

 Cuisinart Air Fryer Toaster Oven review: Price and availability

 The Cuisinart Air Fryer Toaster Oven is available at Amazon (opens in new tab) from $192 and at Target (opens in new tab) for $229.99.
 It is available predominantly in stainless steel, but Amazon has other colors including black, white, navy and copper.

 The Cuisinart Air Fryer Toaster Oven is big and square, measuring 16 x 14 x 13.5 inches.
 It’s taller, but not as wide, as a typical toaster oven which means it doesn’t hog as much space on your countertop.
 With its stainless steel exterior and handle, it makes a handsome impression.
 Unlike many appliances at this price point, this one has dials rather than an electronic control pad with a screen; they contribute to its commercial look.

 Cuisinart Air Fryer Toaster Oven review: Cooking performance

-On test, the Cuisinart scored relatively well across the board, with the exception of frozen french fries.
+On test, the Cuisinart scored relatively well across the board, with the exception of frozen French fries.
 It stood out for its performance on breaded chicken, for which it scored full marks.
 However, when it came to baking, the Cuisinart performed poorly, overcooking in all our tests.
 In fact, our initial results were so bad that we tried a second sample to be sure.
 However, we got only marginally better results in the second oven.